subhmishrasketch/Team_Legion-CodeMate_X/README.md

 - **Idea Revival**: Great project ideas get abandoned due to team dissolution
 - **Performance Tracking**: No unified system to recognize contributions and achievements

-CodeMate solves these problems by providing a comprehensive ecosystem for student collaboration.
+CodeMate X solves these problems by providing a comprehensive ecosystem for student collaboration.

 ---